laipn/company-fit/README.md

 Each subsection describes a known mechanism commonly used to control for jerks.
 The goal of each subsection is to see if the company uses those mechanisms and understands their weaknesses.

 > [!NOTE]
 > These questions have no perfect [solutions](#no-solve-problem).
-Consider giving the assesee a pre-amble stating this.
+Consider giving the assessee a pre-amble stating this.

 **Question**: "How do you filter our jerks during the interview process?"